DomenicScarcella/DBTL-List-Reveal/README.md

 ### ![image]![LMReturn](https://user-images.githubusercontent.com/76451364/232351191-c1027d2b-ba97-4d1c-b828-4824fd861c31.png)

+# Tests Added

+There are now unit tests in the __tests__ folder, since I wanted this to have automated tests rather than simply me manually testing everything.
+You can do . . .

+npm run test

+. . . or, to get a browser version of the test results, . . .

+npm run tests:ui

+. . . from the terminal in the project folder.

 # This Is My First App . . .

 . . . that I built from scratch without copying a tutorial of some sort.
 I didn't know if I could do this, until I did.
 I'm proud of this build-from-scratch app, and I hope you like it, too!